Real estate hanoi / Da Nang real estate market: soon ripe soon rotten.

 Real estate investors in the coastal areas of Da Nang might not hear answers like this when they consider developing projects here, but they would do well to listen.

 At the time, Hanoi and HCM City were witnessing a “land fever”, with real estate prices escalating daily.
-Certainly, they reasoned, it was only a matter of time before that same fever attacked Da Nang as well, with hefty profits accruing to those savvy investors who foresaw the inevitable.
+Certainly, they reasoned, it was only a matter of time before that same fever, Da Nang as well, with hefty profits accruing to those savvy investors who foresaw the inevitable.

 [Real estate in hochiminh - blessingproperties - 280]

 Analysts assert that the investors made a big mistake when they surveyed the Da Nang market.
 They paid little heed to the fact that sun shines reliably only for a period of three months a year, while it rains during the other six months.
-In winter, those, Real estate vietnam
+In winter, those idyllic,

 “world-class” beaches look gloomy and deserted.
 And with strong winds and heavy rains, the idea of frolicking in the ocean or strolling outside to enjoy the landscape is not something that most people find appealing.